 In 1963 the Col. Bratton House was placed in the care of the Historical Commission, and in 1971 the Brattonsville Historic District was officially created with Joe Rainey as its first director.
 This Historic District included the Col. Bratton House, the Homestead, the Brick House and Forest Hall (now called Hightower Hall), and was placed on the National Register of Historic Places that same year.
 Over the next two decades the Historical Commission obtained control of much of Brattonsville, either through gift, purchase or lease, and Brattonsville was officially renamed “Historic Brattonsville” and opened to the public.

 In 1994 the York County government purchased 435 acres (1.76 km2) of the R. F. Draper estate which included Hightower Hall, and in 2001 the 55-acre (220,000 m2) Mendenhall tract was purchased by the county as well.
 The Homestead House remains in the possession of the descendants of Dr. Rufus Bratton and is operated by the York County Culture and Heritage Commission under a perpetual lease.
-Through its venues, Historic Brattonsville, the McCelvey Center, the Museum of York County and the new museum being developed on the Catawba River, the Culture & Heritage Museums actively provides public education about the cultural, historical, and natural heritage of York County and the Southern Piedmont region through the collection of artifacts and archival material, the preservation of historic sites, ongoing research programs, interpretive programs, exhibitions, and education.
+Through its venues, Historic Brattonsville, Main Street Children's Museum, the McCelvey Center and the Museum of York County, the Culture & Heritage Museums actively provide public education about the cultural, historical, and natural heritage of York County and the Carolina Piedmont region through the collection of artifacts and archival material, the preservation of historic sites, ongoing research programs, interpretive programs, exhibitions, and education.